evolvingweb/puppet-apt/README.md

       require => Apt::Source['debian_unstable'],
     }

+### apt_key

+A native Puppet type and provider for managing GPG keys for APT is provided by this module.

+    apt_key { 'puppetlabs':
+      ensure => 'present',
+      id     => '4BD6EC30',
+    }

+You can additionally set the following attributes:

+ * `source`: HTTP, HTTPS or FTP location of a GPG key or path to a file on the target host;
+ * `content`: Instead of pointing to a file, pass the key in as a string;
+ * `server`: The GPG key server to use.
+It defaults to *keyserver.ubuntu.com*;
+ * `keyserver_options`: Additional options to pass to `--keyserver`.

+Because it is a native type it can be used in and queried for with MCollective.

 ### apt::key

 Adds a key to the list of keys used by APT to authenticate packages.
+This type uses the aforementioned `apt_key` native type.
+As such it no longer requires the wget command that the old implementation depended on.

     apt::key { 'puppetlabs':
       key        => '4BD6EC30',